microsoft/SQL_LogScout/README.md

     - BackupRestore
     - IO
     - LightPerf
+    - ProcessMonitor
     - MenuChoice - this directs SQL LogScout to present an interactive menu with Scenario choices.
-The option is available in cases where multiple parameters are used with the tool.
+The option is available in cases where multiple parameters are used with SQL_LogScout.cmd.
 Combining MenuChoice with another scenario choice, causes SQL LogScout to ignore MenuChoice and pick the selected scenario(s).
 For more information on what data each scenario collects, see [Scenarios](#scenarios)
     - NoBasic - this instructs SQL LogScout to skip the collection of basic logs, when Basic scenario is part of another scenario by default.
 For example if you use GeneralPerf+NoBasic, only the performance logs will be collected and static logs (Basic) will be skipped.
 If NoBasic+Basic is specified by mistake, the assumption is you intend to collect data; therefore Basic is enabled and NoBasic flag is disabled.
 Similarly, if NoBasic+Basic+A_VALID_SCENARIO is selected, again the assumption is that data collection is intended.
 In this case, Basic is enabled, NoBasic is disabled and A_VALID_SCENARIO will collect Basic logs.